(as told by Deanna Flores Cochran, RN)

 Part 2: Ahead of the Curve

-I didn’t realize I was ‘leading a grassroots movement’ at the time.
+I didn’t realize I was part of ‘leading a grassroots movement’ at the time.
 There were literally only 2-3 people on the internet in 2005 in this arena, there were people already doing similar work, but we did not know of each other.
 Over time, I met with other leaders, created platforms for unity, and founded many initiatives including being a founding member of the National End-of-Life Doula Alliance and serving as Chair of the End-of-Life Doula Advisory Council (within the NHPCO) for our first 2.5 years.
 I began developing corporate doula programs, my students got results, and I’m honored to continue to mentor trailblazers around the world.

 Part 3: Education Focus